Eidoo Market Cap Hits $43.06 Million (EDO)

-Eidoo (EDO) traded flat against the US dollar during the 24 hour period ending at 13:00 PM Eastern on April 13th.
-During the last week, Eidoo has traded flat against the US dollar.
-Eidoo has a total market capitalization of $43.06 million and $597,644.00 worth of Eidoo was traded on exchanges in the last day.
-One Eidoo coin can currently be purchased for approximately $0.75 or 0.00007978 BTC on popular exchanges.
+Eidoo (EDO) traded flat against the U.S. dollar during the twenty-four hour period ending at 11:00 AM Eastern on April 18th.
+In the last seven days, Eidoo has traded flat against the U.S. dollar.
+One Eidoo coin can currently be bought for about $0.75 or 0.00007978 BTC on popular exchanges.
+Eidoo has a market cap of $43.06 million and approximately $597,644.00 worth of Eidoo was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.